vlandaberry/Kmean/README.md

 - some codes on K-means using the R function kmean based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara.
 The file with the code is KmeanTutorial.R

--some exercises solutions in the file Cluster Kmean examples
+-some exercises solutions in the Excercises folder.

 - real data analysis using k-means algortihm.